zbalkan/nmap_scan/README.md

 - Run `pip install -r requirements.txt`
 - Run `python3 nmap_scan.py`

+Or

+- run `sudo systemctl start nmap_scan.service` if you used the default method.

 ## Configuration

-The configuration allows defining targets as nmap accepts such as "192.168.0.0/24" or "192.168.0.2.254".
+The configuration allows defining targets as nmap accepts such as "192.168.0.0/24" or "192.168.0.2-254".
 It alo allow labeling the source and destination, so that you can write custom rules.

 ```json
 {